RogerTangos/blog/packages/personal-blog-lite/content/blog/ff-campaign-2-crashing-the-roadshow/index.md

 ### Logistics for an overt disruption

-1. **Create a pamphlet or flyer with your questions**.
+1. **Create a pamphlet or flier with your questions**.
 These should be narrowly focused on financial concerns.
 Public opinion and environmental impacts should probably be included only in as much as they affect the endeavor's riskiness and its bottom line.
-For extra effect, your flyer or pamphlet can ask attendees to leak information to you.
+For extra effect, your flier or pamphlet can ask attendees to leak information to you.
 2. **Expose potential investors to the damage they may do.** Advertise [pictures](https://en.wikipedia.org/wiki/Deepwater_Horizon_oil_spill#/media/File:Defense.gov_photo_essay_100506-N-6070S-819.jpg) and news articles of the last environmental catastrophe from a similar project.
 Because there are few investors in a single project, the advertising budget for this would be relatively small.
 3. **Stage an [Extinction Rebellion style blockade or die-in](https://extinctionrebellion.uk/event/die-in/) outside (or inside) of the venue.
-Pass out the pamphlet or flyer.** If the questions listed on the flyer are reasonableand the last catastrophes are fresh on investors' minds, they'll be inclined to ask them.
+Pass out the pamphlet or flier.** If the questions listed on the flier are reasonable and the last catastrophes are fresh on investors' minds, they'll be inclined to ask them.
 After all, you're helping the investors do their jobs.

 ### Logistics for and undercover disruption